nhsconnect/prm-practice-migration/_steps/project-managers-reading-by-phase/03-planning-for-cutover-phase.md

 * [Do you have a list and plan for each 3rd party service that will need to make changes during the cutover?](/prm-practice-migration/guide/pre-migration-tasks#notification-of-3rd-parties-and-links)

-* Have you identified what letter templates will need to be recreated in the new system?
+* Have you identified what letter templates will need to be recreated in the new solution?

-* Have you identified what Data entry templates will need to be recreated in the new system?
+* Have you identified what Data entry templates will need to be recreated in the new solution?

 * Have the practice cleared down any inboxes and outstanding workflows and all open communication tasks, such as pathology and registration

 * Do you know the exact date/time when the final data extract will be taken?

-* At the time of the final data extract, have you ensured that all users are logged off the existing supplier system (source) so that the supplier can do the data extraction?
+* At the time of the final data extract, have you ensured that all users are logged off the existing supplier solution (source) so that the supplier can do the data extraction?

 #### Do you have a plan for how you will handle the following during the cutover?